Ovarian cancer is cancer that starts in the ovaries. The ovaries are the female reproductive organs that produce eggs.

 The cause is unknown.

-- Women who take estrogen replacement only (not with progesterone) for 5 years or more may have a high risk of ovarian cancer.
+Women who take estrogen replacement only (not with progesterone) for 5 years or more seem to have a higher risk of ovarian cancer.
 Birth control pills, however, decrease the risk of ovarian cancer.

-- Fertility drugs probably do not increase the risk of ovarian cancer.
+Studies suggest that fertility drugs do not increase the risk for ovarian cancer.

-- Older women are at highest risk of developing ovarian cancer.
+Older women are at highest risk for developing ovarian cancer.
 Most deaths from ovarian cancer occur in women age 55 and older.

 Ovarian cancer symptoms are often vague.
 Women and their doctors often blame the symptoms on other, more common conditions.
 By the time the cancer is diagnosed, the tumor has often spread beyond the ovaries.